-Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity that $\checkmark$ contributes to an environmental or social It will make a minimum of sustainable investments $\checkmark$ objective, provided that with an environmental objective: \\\% the investment does not significantly harm any environmental or social investments objective and that the investee companies follow in economic activities that qualify as good governance environmentally sustainable under the EU economic activities that qualify as practices. environmentally sustainable under the EU Taxonomy Taxonomy The EU Taxonomy is a $\square$ in economic activities that do not qualify as classification system laid down in Regulation (EU) environmentally sustainable under the EU 2020/852, establishing a Taxonomy list of environmentally with a social objective \\\\%

-It will make a minimum of sustainable investments
+Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity that Yes \bullet \circ ✓ No environmental or social \checkmark It will make a minimum of sustainable investments It promotes Environmental/Social (E/S) objective, provided that with an environmental objective: % characteristics and while it does not have as its the investment does not objective a sustainable investment, it will have a significantly harm any minimum proportion of 10.00% of sustainable environmental or social investments objective and that the investee companies follow \checkmark in economic activities that qualify as with an environmental objective in environmentally sustainable under the EU economic activities that qualify as Taxonomy environmentally sustainable under the EU Taxonomy The EU Taxonomy is a \square \checkmark classification system laid in economic activities that do not qualify as with an environmental objective in down in Regulation (EU) environmentally sustainable under the EU economic activities that do not qualify as 2020/852, establishing a environmentally sustainable under the EU Taxonomy list of environmentally Taxonomy sustainable economic activities.
+That Regulation \checkmark with a social objective does not include a list of socially sustainable It will make a minimum of sustainable investments It promotes E/S characteristics, but will not make economic activities. with a social objective % any sustainable investments Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.